Miscarriage Symptoms, Tests & Treatments

 Miscarriage can be very distressing and refers to the loss of a pregnancy before the 5-month mark.
 Most miscarriages occur much earlier than this, typically before 2 months.
 Miscarriage is surprisingly common; it is estimated that around 1 in 6 pregnancies that are known about are miscarried and that a much higher proportion of extremely early pregnancies (up to a staggering 60%) are lost before they are even detected.
 Dr Hayden Homer offers professional advice, clinical diagnoses and treatment of miscarriage symptoms to minimise the risk of it occuring.

 Recurrent miscarriage is a specific condition involving repeated miscarriages.
 The number of pregnancy losses required to make the diagnosis varies; in America, two losses of ultrasound-proven pregnancies are considered as recurrent miscarriage while in the UK, three pregnancy losses at any stage are required to make the diagnosis.

-Professor Homer is an international expert on miscarriage and recently wrote the most comprehensive update on recurrent miscarriage, including which tests should be performed, which treatments are of proven benefit and importantly, which ones are not.
+Dr Homer is an international expert on miscarriage and recently wrote the most comprehensive update on recurrent miscarriage, including which tests should be performed, which treatments are of proven benefit and importantly, which ones are not.

 What are the symptoms and types of miscarriage?